 "Place names with 'to' in them" from 1 to 9 [Yonohe Edition] Where was the legendary Yonohe?
 Explore the mysterious Yonohe!

-Place names with "to"
+Place names containing "to" that remain today

-Place names with "to" remaining today Source: Google Map
+Place names containing "to" that remain today

 In this article, we will introduce the most likely theory among the various theories surrounding Shito as to where it was located